thaniyarasi-10/thaniyarasi-10/README.md

 ##  About Me

-I am a passionate **Full Stack Developer** dedicated to creating dynamic and user-friendly applications.
-With a strong foundation in **Java**, **HTML**, **CSS** and **JavaScript** I am driven to build seamless solutions that bridge the gap between front-end and back-end development.
-My leadership and project management skills enable me to effectively guide projects from ideation to completion, ensuring they are delivered on time and within scope.
+I am a motivated Software Developer with a strong foundation in Java, HTML, CSS, and JavaScript, passionate about building efficient and scalable software solutions.
+Skilled in both front-end and back-end development, I focus on writing clean, maintainable code and optimizing application performance.
+My experience in leading projects and collaborating with teams enables me to deliver solutions effectively from design to deployment.

 ---